Avoid the biggest workout mistakes

 Take the New Body quiz!

-Mistake!
-Never having a plan
+Workout mistake: Never having a plan!

 It’s why for my first few years in the weights room I never built any real muscle, nor burned half as much body fat as I hoped I would.
 Why?
 Because I never did anything in there to challenge my body to force it to adapt and change.